Old Believers: The long 19th century

 Following the Napoleonic Wars, reactionary tendencies set in Europe, and particularly in Russia.
 The limited liberalism and enlightenment were swept away in favour of centralized autocracy.
 In 1816, a quarrel within the Moscow Theodosian community led one of the parties to appeal to the government, alerting it to the radical nature of the sect's teachings, especially to its opposition to child bearing.
-In 1820, Alexander I formed the Secret Committee for Schismatic Affairs, an extra-judicial body that was to deal with all matters related to Old Believers, as a massive government crackdown was undertaken.
+In 1820, Alexander I formed the Secret Committee for Schismatic Affairs, an extrajudicial body that was to deal with all matters related to Old Believers, as a massive government crackdown was undertaken.

 The government classified the accords into three categories: the "most harmful" priestless of "democratic spirit" who did not pray for the Emperor and opposed marriage; the "harmful" priestless who prayed and married; and the "less harmful" priestly.
 None of them was to enjoy tolerance.
 While priestly clerics were permitted to lead services, they were punished if they performed weddings, which were to be undertaken only in the official church.
 Old Believer marriages were often dissolved, with converts to state Orthodoxy favoured in cases of litigation.
 The state allowed the priests to remain instated in the hope of pressuring the priestless to convert to the moderate sects, which in turn were to be assimilated into the edinoverie.
 Government coercion elicited mixed results: The uniate faith grew considerably, but remained a definite minority.
 No more than 350,000 Old Believers converted to it during the entire century.

 Nicholas I, the autocratic successor of Alexander, was not motivated so much by religious concerns, but mainly regarded the Old Believers (as well as any dissident element in his empire) as not fitting in the strictly regimented Russian society.
 Thus, urban Old Believers, who were well adjusted, were mostly left alone on the individual level, and the Don Cossacks of the old rite were spared because of their military importance.
 But the almhouses and orphanages that served as an important source of new members were barred from raising foundlings beyond the age of three, and these were to be sent to state homes until the age of fifteen, when they were dispatched to the military.
 Merchants who did not convert to the edinoverie were not allowed to stay in Moscow.